-The UK has decided not to incorporate SFDR and the Taxonomy Regulation into UK law.
-Instead, it will implement its own regime: the Sustainability Disclosure Requirements or "SDR".
-Some of the disclosure obligations in the SDR will reflect the EU rules; for instance, the six environmental objectives in the UK Green Taxonomy are intended to be identical to the six Taxonomy Regulation objectives.
-However, there will be some differences.
-Firms that seek to market products into the EU and the UK will likely need to comply with the product-level requirements in both SFDR and SDR.
+The UK did not incorporate SFDR and the Taxonomy Regulation into UK law.
+Instead, it implemented its own regime: the Sustainability Disclosure Requirements (SDR) and investment labels.
+While SDR and SFDR both aim to increase transparency and prevent greenwashing, they have very different scopes and approaches.
+Firms that seek to market products into the EU and the UK need to comply with the requirements under both SFDR and SDR to the extent they are applicable.